arduino/docs-content/content/hardware/03.nano/carriers/nano-screw-terminal/tutorials/getting-started-nano-screw-terminal/getting-started-nano-screw-terminal.md

 The two screw terminal blocks are mounted on each side of the carrier and provides easy connections that can be fastened with a simple flathead screwdriver.

-There is also two extra GND connectors for your convenience.
+There are also two extra GND connectors for your convenience.

 ### Prototyping Area